Boulder International Film Festival: 2020

-88 films from 24 countries (with 62% made by or about women), a new Adventure Film Pavilion, an XR Experience, and delicious food at the always fun CineCHEF foodie competition.
-International Women’s Day fell on festival weekend, Sunday, March 8th.
+BIFF 2020 featured 88 films from 24 countries, a new Adventure Film Pavilion, an XR Experience, and the CineCHEF foodie competition.
+International Women's Day fell on festival weekend, Sunday, March 8th.
 There were over 20,000 attendances for BIFF 2020.

-Robbie Robertson was in-person on Opening Night for a Q&A after the film Once Were Brothers: Robbie Robertson and The Band; Academy Award-nominated actor Jesse Eisenberg made a special appearance on the red carpet with a Q&A after the screening of the film Resistance; and award-winning director Jeff Orlowski was in the house on Closing Night to talk about the critically acclaimed film The Social Dilemma.
-Also, notable author of "Wild" Cheryl Strayed will make an appearance at the new Adventure Film Pavilion.
-Plus, BIFF is lucky to welcome two Disney Animation executives at the XR Experience.
+Robbie Robertson was in-person on Opening Night for a Q&A after the film Once Were Brothers: Robbie Robertson and the Band; Jesse Eisenberg made a special appearance on the red carpet with a Q&A after the screening of the film Resistance; and Jeff Orlowski discussed The Social Dilemma.
+In addition, Cheryl Strayed appeared at the Adventure Film Pavilion.
+BIFF hosted two Disney Animation executives at the XR Experience.

-The COVID pandemic closed down the country shortly after the 2020 Festival.
-Because of this, BIFF started a Drive–In Theater at the Boulder Airport to help unite the community in a difficult time.
-The Drive In featured local musicians to give them an opportunity to perform in front of a live audience.
-BIFF offered free car passes for low-income families and collaborated with the City of Boulder on their free city volunteer drive-in screening.
-There were 16 sold-out screenings reaching approximately 4500 people.
+The COVID-19 pandemic closed down the country shortly after the 2020 Festival.
+Because of this, BIFF started a Drive–In Theater at the Boulder Airport in place of a traditional gathering.
+The Drive In featured local musicians, who gave live performances.
+BIFF offered free car passes for low-income families and collaborated with the city of Boulder on the drive-in screening.

 2021

-BIFF moved the festival from March to June for one year due to the Covid pandemic.
-Rainy weather didn’t dampen the spirits of the film enthusiasts and filmmakers who attended the 17th annual Boulder International Film Festival (BIFF), June 24-27.
-The four-day Festival was held at the beautiful Chautauqua Auditorium and other venues around Boulder.
-It featured 40 films from 10 countries, including an Outdoor Cinema, delicious food at the popular CineCHEF event, plus the inaugural BIFF at Home Virtual Cinema.

-Many events sold-out including the first in-person screening of Summer of Sou directed by Ahmir ‘Questlove” Thompson, the Closing Night Film Mission: Joy – Finding Happiness in Troubled Times directed by Louie Psihoyos, and Roadrunner: A Film About Anthony Bourdain directed by Morgan Neville, who received the Career Achievement Award in Documentary Filmmaking at the screening.
+BIFF moved the festival from March to June for 2021 due to the COVID-19 pandemic.
+The pandemic did not stop BIFF itself, which continued to see attendance.
+Many events sold out, including the first in-person screening of Summer of Soul, the Closing Night film Mission: Joy – Finding Happiness in Troubled Times directed by Louie Psihoyos, and Roadrunner: A Film About Anthony Bourdain directed by Morgan Neville, who received the Career Achievement Award in Documentary Filmmaking at the screening.

 2022

-The Boulder International Film Festival 2022 was March 3-6 and featured 18,000 attendances, 55 films, 40 filmmakers and subjects, a sold-out CineCHEF event, a free Singer/Songwriter Showcase, the BIFF at Home! virtual film program, and celebrity appearances by Oscar-nominated actor Javier Bardem and the return of Alec Baldwin to BIFF.
+The Boulder International Film Festival 2022 was March 3-6 and featured 18,000 attendances, 55 films, 40 filmmakers and subjects, a sold-out CineCHEF event, a free Singer/Songwriter Showcase, the BIFF at Home! virtual film program, and appearances by Javier Bardem and Alec Baldwin.